cloudblog004/fantasticfoodies/content/en/posts/2237-recipe-of-award-winning-chicken-stew-in-spinach.md

 1. Get to taste Salt

 Return chicken to skillet skin-side up, reduce heat to a simmer, and cover with lid.
 Chicken, White Bean, and Spinach Stew.
 Groundnut or peanut soups and stews are extremely popular in the cooking of Ghana and Mali in West Africa, where it&#39;s called Hkatenkwan.
-In fact, some consider African Chicken Peanut &amp; Spinach Stew to be one of the most popular of all Sunday meals..spinach-chickpea-stew-ginger-spanish.html.
+In fact, some consider African Chicken Peanut & Spinach Stew to be one of the most popular of all Sunday meals..spinach-chickpea-stew-ginger-spanish.html.

 <!--inarticleads2-->